-- (c) Other Sales Outside the Ordinary Course of Business.
-If the subject property is not being sold free and clear of liens or other interests, or is being sold subject to one or more liens which will not be discharged from the sale proceeds at closing, the trustee or debtor in possession may obtain an order approving the sale by filing a notice of the proposed sale substantially conforming to the local form (Notice of Proposed Use, Sale, or Lease of Property [hib\6004-1c]).
-The notice must be served on the debtor, any committee appointed in the case, the United States trustee, all creditors, and any parties with an interest in the property or directly affected by the proposed sale. - (d) Trustee's Sale of Property Under \$2,500.
-When all of the nonexempt property of the estate has an aggregate gross value less than \$2,500, the clerk may give a general notice of intent to sell such property other than in the ordinary course by including such notice in the notice of commencement of the case, the notice of need to file a proof of claim, or other such notice, without further notice or a hearing.
-An objection to this procedure must be filed not later than 21 days after the date of filing of such notice. - (e) Trustee's Sale of Personal Property on Leased Premises.
-A motion by a trustee or debtor in possession to sell personal property of the estate located on leased premises may be heard on 7 days' notice without an order shortening time. - (f) Special Provisions. - (1) Good Faith Finding.
-A party seeking approval of a sale or lease of property as being made in good faith under § 363(m) must make the specific allegation of good faith in a motion governed by this rule and provide supporting evidence. - (2) 10-Day Stay After Entry of Order.
+(c) Other Sales Outside the Ordinary Course of Business.
+If the subject property is not being sold free and clear of liens or other interests, or is being sold subject to one or more liens which will not be discharged from the sale proceeds at closing, the trustee or debtor in possession may obtain an order approving the sale by filing a notice of the proposed sale substantially conforming to the local form (Notice of Proposed Use, Sale, or Lease of Property).
+The notice must be served on the debtor, any committee appointed in the case, the United States trustee, all creditors, and any parties with an interest in the property or directly affected by the proposed sale.

+(d) Trustee's Sale of Property Under \$2,500.
+When all of the nonexempt property of the estate has an aggregate gross value less than \$2,500, the clerk may give a general notice of intent to sell such property other than in the ordinary course by including such notice in the notice of need to file a proof of claim, or other notice, without further notice or a hearing.
+An objection to this procedure must be filed not later than 21 days after the date of filing of such notice.

+(e) Trustee's Sale of Personal Property on Leased Premises.
+A motion by a trustee or debtor in possession to sell personal property of the estate located on leased premises may be heard on 7 days' notice without an order shortening time.

+(f) Special Provisions.

+(1) Good Faith Finding.
+A party seeking approval of a sale or lease of property as being made in good faith under § 363(m) must make the specific allegation of good faith in a motion governed by this rule and provide supporting evidence.

+(2) 10-Day Stay After Entry of Order.
 A party seeking a provision in the order approving sale which waives the stay provided for in Bankruptcy Rule 6004(h) must include a specific request for this provision in the motion and the notice.

-• Cover Sheet - Motion to Sell Property [hib\6004-1a]

-• Notice of Proposed Use, Sale, or Lease of Property [hib\6004-1c]

 LBR 6006-1.
-Executory Contracts and Unexpired Leases.
+Executory Contracts and Unexpired Leases

-- (a) Notice of Motion Regarding Assumption, Rejection, Assignment, or Performance of Obligations.
-In addition to the notice required by Bankruptcy Rule 6006(c), notice of a motion or stipulation to assume, reject, or assign an executory contract or unexpired lease, including an extension of time to do so, or to compel performance of an obligation under a contract or lease must be served upon: - (1) those entities known to the movant to be entitled to receive notice of a default, termination, or assignment of the contract or lease under the terms of the contract or lease itself or under the terms of any related contract with the debtor; and
+(a) Notice of Motion Regarding Assumption, Rejection, Assignment, or Performance of Obligations.
+In addition to the notice required by Bankruptcy Rule 6006(c), notice of a motion or stipulation to assume, reject, or assign an executory contract or unexpired lease, including an extension of time to do so, or to compel performance of an obligation under a contract or lease must be served upon:

+(1) those entities known to the movant to be entitled to receive notice of a default, termination, or assignment of the contract or lease under the terms of the contract or lease itself or under the terms of any related contract with the debtor; and

-- (2) in a chapter 9 or chapter 11 case, the chair and counsel of record of each committee of creditors and each committee of equity security holders appointed pursuant to § 1102 or, if no committee has been appointed, the creditors that hold the 20 largest unsecured claims. - (b) Expedited Rejection.
+(2) in a chapter 9 or chapter 11 case, the chair and counsel of record of each committee of creditors and each committee of equity security holders appointed pursuant to § 1102 or, if no committee has been appointed, the creditors that hold the 20 largest unsecured claims.

+(b) Expedited Rejection.
 Notwithstanding subdivision (a) of this rule, a chapter 7 trustee may move to reject an unexpired lease of nonresidential real property where the debtor is the tenant on 24 hours' notice given only to the other party to the lease.
 Such motions generally will be considered by the court without a hearing.

 LBR 6070-1.
-Tax Information Filed with Court.
+Tax Information Filed with Court